What to Expect

 It is our pleasure to provide the following support for you and your loved ones.

 In-Home Supports services include a person-centered planning process.
-This allows the team to create a plan that is centered around the person served.
+With this process, the team creates a plan that is centered around the person served.
 This model allows the team to evaluate person-centered supports and strategies for shifting power and control to people with developmental disabilities.
 Your team will ensure they are updating the plan as things change to ensure we are providing the best possible care.

 Achieving Personal Outcomes

 Achieving Personal Outcomes describes the factors most frequently considered barriers to achieving goals and strategies to counter barriers.
-Your Qualified Developmental Disabilities Professionals (QDDP) will aid in writing goals that allow the consumer opportunity to achieve personal outcomes.
+Your Qualified Developmental Disabilities Professional (QDDP) will aid in writing goals that allow the consumer opportunity to achieve personal outcomes.
 Your QDDP will provide very detailed strategies within the plan for support staff to carry out each shift.
 Each learning objective will be written with evidence-based strategies such as task analysis, response chaining, shaping and other teaching techniques, reinforcement techniques and other positive behavioral supports.
 Staff will document data each day toward the outcome of the goal while the QDDP analyzes this data monthly to monitor progress.

 Designing and Implementing Positive Behavioral Support

-The Qualified Developmental Disabilities Professionals (QDDP) design and implement positive behavior supports which include behavior observation, promoting positive behavior, teaching social and coping skills, responding to challenging behaviors, plan development and implementation.
-QDDP’s do this through person-centered approaches and training direct support professionals to carry out the plan as it is written by the team and person served.
+The Qualified Developmental Disabilities Professionals (QDDP) design and implement positive behavior supports.
+These can include behavior observation, promoting positive behavior, teaching social and coping skills, responding to challenging behaviors, plan development, and implementation.
+QDDPs do this through person-centered approaches and training direct support professionals to carry out the plan as it is written by the team and person served.

 Working Closely with Families

 Your QDDP provides the connection between services, staff and resources that aid in the support of the family and consumer’s needs.
-We are prideful that our FSS program is small and focused only on FSS.
+We are prideful that our Family Support Staff (FSS) program is small and focused only on supporting the families they work with.
 This allows our team to get to know consumers on a more intimate level thus improving the quality of services we provide to the consumer and their family.
-Our QDDP’s work closely with families to ensure scheduling, direct care, and overall services are what the family needs.
+Our QDDPs work closely with families to ensure scheduling, direct care, and overall services are meeting the family’s needs.

 Your Care Team